Danialsamadi/vpn-scraper/README.md

 ## Overview

-VPN Config Scraper is a Java Swing application designed to fetch and display VPN configurations from a provided URL.
+VPN Config Scraper is a Java Swing application designed to fetch and display VPN configurations from  [Ali.B (ALIILAPRO) v2rayNG Config Repo](https://github.com/ALIILAPRO/v2rayNG-Config) .
 The application supports different VPN protocols such as VMess, VLess, Trojan, and Shadowsocks.
 The user interface includes tabs for each protocol, allowing for organized viewing and management of configurations.

 ## Features

-- Fetches VPN configurations from a specified URL.
+- Fetches VPN configurations from a [raw configs file](https://github.com/ALIILAPRO/v2rayNG-Config/blob/main/server.txt).
 - Displays configurations in separate tabs for VMess, VLess, Trojan, and Shadowsocks.
 - Supports copying configurations to the clipboard.
 - Includes a countdown timer for auto-refreshing configurations.